 “We often talk to high school students, and one of the more fascinating things about the kids who were either too young or not born [on Sept.
 11] is that they are such a visual generation,” Jules Naudet said in a statement.
 “The film resonates so much more with them.
 They can put themselves in that place.”

-For those tuning into the eight o’clock broadcast, be ready to relive the moments of that day, through the eyes of some of the men who helped save countless lives and lost countless others.
+Watch the video and be ready to relive the moments of that day, through the eyes of some of the men who helped save countless lives and lost countless others.